antmicro/sdi-mipi-bridge-hw/sw_setup.rst

 To enable SDI-MIPI Bridge support, a custom kernel needs to be built.
 The steps to fetch, build and apply it to stock L4T 32.4.4 package are listed below.

-1. Obtain and extract cross-compilation toolchain
+1. Obtain and extract cross-compilation toolchain:

    .. code-block:: bash